JohnTelford/mkdocs/docs/website_dev_stack.md

 The Iterative Development teams use the Iterative Website Development Stack technologies

-- The core technologies of Iterative WebsiteDevelopment are [Git](), the GitHu[GitHub](dev_stack_details#github-details) central project repository controlled by the project gatekeeper,  using Local Website Repository, the content delivery network, like Cloudflare, to deploying private [Preview](preview.md) Internet websites, production websites, and .
+- The core technologies of Iterative WebsiteDevelopment are [Git](), [GitHub](dev_stack_details#github-details) central project repository controlled by the project gatekeeper,  using Local Website Repository, the content delivery network, like Cloudflare, to deploying private [Preview](preview.md) Internet websites, production websites, and .

 The core technologies of Iterative Development are [Git](dev_stack_details#git), GitHub, and the Central Website Repository controlled by the project gatekeeper, and a Content Delivery Network (CDN), like Cloudflare, deploying Private Preview Internet websites, production websites, and individual team members Private Preview websites.